ncats/RDAS/README.md

 Again, the `initial_loading.py` code did not load "pubtype" from the API call.
 This program - `load-pubtype.py` loop through all the pubmedIDs in current Neo4j database and call the EBI API to get pubType information from `pubTypeList` of the returned JSON object and add new property to `Article` node.

 ## `alert_add_epi.py`
+This is the python program used to add "isEpi" property to all articles in Neo4j by running the Neural Network machine learning model.

+This program will take a while to finish.
+I've tried to use parallel program to speed the process but it seems the model can't be shared by multiple threads.

+The cutoff value used to decided if an article isEpi or not is 0.5.

 ## `neo4j_access` folder
 This is a python project structure folder that can be used to build a standard python package for other project to import directly.